 Ivy Ross: And when we say the we say the arts, it’s really those things that allow us to creatively express.
 So everything from dance, singing, painting, poetry, even architecture, because space changes the way we think.
 So the arts are not just the visual arts.
 It’s those things that allow us to creatively express ourselves.

-Phil Stieg: When I think of esthetics, I’m thinking about, obviously, something that’s beautiful.
+Phil Stieg: When I think of aesthetics, I’m thinking about, obviously, something that’s beautiful.

 Susan Magsamen: Not all art is beautiful.
 And art, in many ways, as a maker, is about catharsis and about understanding ourselves.
 It can be about physical health or mental health or community building.
 As a beholder, the art offer us opportunities for perspective taking, for learning from each other, for empathy, for compassion, for understanding ourselves and the world around us, for creating synchronicity.
 And so beauty is an aspect of nueuroaesthetics, but in no means is it the whole field or why the arts are so incredibly valuable for us.

-Ivy Ross: And when we talk about esthetics, it’s really those things that enliven our senses; smell, taste, vision.
-And you know the most neuroaesthetic place there is is actually nature, because nature enlivens every sense.
+Ivy Ross: And when we talk about aesthetics, it’s really those things that enliven our senses; smell, taste, vision.
+And you know the most neuroaesthetic place there is is actually nature, because nature alivens every sense.
 It has shape, color, temperature, smell.
-So when we say esthetic, it isn’t really about beauty as much as it is about enlivening the sensory systems.
+So when we say aesthetic, it isn’t really about beauty as much as it is about enlivening the sensory systems.

 Phil Stieg: I have to admit, I was thinking, however, that beauty is in the eye of the beholder.
 That being said, I think some people find horror movies beautiful, and I’m going, I don’t like that.